adamrbehrman/adamrbehrman.github.io/resume.md

 ---

 # A resume of sorts
-Here is my digital resume, but I prefer to think of it as my 'Interest Page'.
+Here is my digital resume, but I prefer to think of it as my "Interest Page".
 ## The works

 ```
 Programming/Scripting
 • Python
 • R
+• Java
 • SQL
-• Java
 • SAS
 • Swift
 Data Wrangling
-• AWS
+• AWS/HDFS
 • Apache Zeppelin/Spark
 • Scala
 • Firebase